-Please note that the first application deadline for the Director's Internship program has passed.
+Please note that the application deadline for the 2021 Director's Internship program has passed.

 The Director’s Internship is a signature program of the IOP.
 Since 1995, the IOP has partnered with high-profile organizations and elected officials around the world to provide substantive, career-oriented summer internships for undergraduate students interested in politics, government, and public service.
 These are fully-funded internships that allow students to gain experience in the public sector that may otherwise be difficult to obtain or finance.
 Students have reported these internships as leading to careers, larger networks, and significant development of professional skills.